-The major controlling agencies: the State Customs Service, State Border Control, Ministry of Health, Ministry of Agricultural Policy, Ministry of Culture and Tourism, Ministry of Environment, Ministry of Transport and Communications adopted joint Order No. 265/211/191/210/14/147/326 on March 27th, 2009 which separated the authorities among agencies and excluded the SCUTRCP from controlling functions.
+The major controlling agencies: the State Customs Service, State Border Control, Ministry of Health, Ministry of Agricultural Policy, Ministry of Culture and Tourism, Ministry of Environment, Ministry of Transport and Communications adopted joint Order No. 265/211/191/210/14/147/326 on March 27, 2009 which separated the authorities among agencies and excluded the SICRP from controlling functions.
 At the same time conformity certification remains compulsory for certain processed products.
 The list of products subject to compulsory certification is provided in a separate GAIN Report.
+The list is not extensive and includes mostly seafood, canned product for children consumption, wine and tobacco products.